This doc is for version 1.9.1.

 C:/Users/USER/.hledger.journal).
 For more about this see hledger(1),

---server, it starts the web app in non-transient mode and logs
+By default, hledger-web starts the web app in "transient mode" and also

 You can use

-Note there is no built-in access control, so you will need to hide hledger-web behind an authenticating proxy (such as apache or nginx) if you want to restrict who can see and add entries to your journal.
+Note there is no built-in access control (aside from listening on 127.0.0.1 by default).
+So you will need to hide hledger-web behind an authenticating proxy (such as apache or nginx) if you want to restrict who can see and add entries to your journal.

 Command-line options and arguments may be used to set an initial filter on the data.
 This is not shown in the web UI, but it will be applied in addition to any search query entered there.

 With journal and timeclock files (but not CSV files, currently) the web app detects changes made by other means and will show the new data on the next request.
 If a change makes the file unparseable, hledger-web will show an error until the file has been fixed.

 Note: if invoking hledger-web as a hledger subcommand, write